deepfence/ThreatMapper/README.md

 Once the sensor agents have been installed, you can begin to explore the topology of your infrastructure and applications.

-Subsequently, when the threat feeds have been acquired, you'll see a message on **Settings** -> **Diagnosis**.
+Subsequently, when the threat feeds have been acquired, you'll see a message on **Admin User: Settings** -> **Diagnosis**.
 You can begin with your first [Production Vulnerability Scan](https://github.com/deepfence/ThreatMapper/wiki/Scanning-Production-Deployments).

 Check out the [Deepfence ThreatMapper wiki](https://github.com/deepfence/ThreatMapper/wiki) for how to get started with using Deepfence ThreatMapper.

 # Get in touch

+Thank you for using ThreatMapper.
+Please feel welcome to participate in the [ThreatMapper Community](COMMUNITY.md).

 * [<img src="https://img.shields.io/badge/slack-@deepfence-brightgreen.svg?logo=slack">](https://join.slack.com/t/deepfence-community/shared_invite/zt-podmzle9-5X~qYx8wMaLt9bGWwkSdgQ) Got a question, need some help?
 Find the Deepfence team on Slack
 * https://github.com/deepfence/ThreatMapper/issues: Got a feature request or found a bug?
 Raise an issue
-* productsecurity at deepfence dot io: Found a security issue?
+* [productsecurity at deepfence dot io](SECURITY.md): Found a security issue?
 Share it in confidence
 * Read the documentation in the [Deepfence ThreatMapper wiki](https://github.com/deepfence/ThreatMapper/wiki)
 * Find out more at [deepfence.io](https://deepfence.io/)